The very best of the Langdale Pikes

 Here’s a quick guide to choosing a GPS device for your adventures:

-The eTrex 10 is ideal for those who only want to verify their position, but still prefer to use a paper map for navigation.
+It’s ideal for those who only want to verify their position, but still prefer to use a paper map for navigation.
 With minimal on-screen mapping, it’s simple but will verify your location using grid references.
 It’s also one of the cheapest dedicated handheld GPS devices designed for walkers.

-Naturally, the GPS device will also need to be tough, waterproof and able to last all day.
+If you are searching for a device for frequent walking and you enjoy multi-day trips or summiting mountains, you’ll probably want a GPS device with more features.
+Naturally, the GPS device will also need to be tough, waterproof, and able to last all day.

 GPS route loggers are especially popular with runners and cyclists, and so naturally there are several designed specifically for them.
 Many of these also have the advantage of recording other details, such as heart rate and pace using extra sensors – look for one that supports ANT+ technology, as this is the most common way to connect these devices.

-Running: Garmin Fenix 5 GPS watch.
+Garmin Fenix 5 Plus